 BVES monitors the compliance of each seller under its power contracts with BVES.
 This activity generally includes (i) verifying that the seller is complying with contract terms, including any credit support and collateral requirements; (ii) verifying that billing and payments are accurate and consistent with the terms of the contract; (iii) reviewing interruptions of service and force majeure events, if any; (iv) renegotiating contract provisions as necessary due to changed circumstances or conditions; and (v) resolving disputes.

-Compliance with Contract Terms, and Billing and Payments.
+A. Compliance with Contract Terms, and Billing and Payments.

 Sellers were monitored to ensure that they are complying with contract terms.
 Billings and payments of each seller were reviewed and verified to ensure that they were accurate and consistent with the terms of the contract.
 Generally, personnel in BVES’ office in Big Bear carry out these functions, with assistance of staff located in GSWC’s main office in San Dimas.